Why is it so hard to express your feelings?

-Dr. Bernard Golden, the founder of Anger Management Education and a practicing psychologist for nearly 40 years, is here to further explain the importance of doing so, whilst guiding you through the process of identifying the cause of your difficulties and taking necessary steps toward opening up.
+Dr. Bernard Golden, the founder of Anger Management Education and a practicing psychologist for nearly 40 years, is here to further explain the importance of doing so, while guiding you through the process of identifying the cause of your difficulties and taking necessary steps toward opening up.

-Identify the Cause of Your Difficulties
+Difficulty Expressing Emotions?
+Identify the Cause

-3) You have inner dialogue that tells you it’s weak to express feelings.
+3) You have an inner dialogue that tells you it’s weak to express feelings.
 “Many of us have grown up with the message that expressing our feelings makes us weak—when, in fact, it empowers us.
 Those who suggested it is weak may have been fearful of accessing their own feelings.”

 4) You may not be sure which feelings to trust.
 “Some of our feelings are influenced by our own knee-jerk conclusions or expectations regarding an event.
 So, yes, it may help to take a moment to pause before sharing all of your feelings.”